Death and Taxes: Estate Planning Helps With Both

 Special Needs Can Make Planning Tools Complicated

 “It sounds like a panacea—a great thing,” he says.
 “But from a litigation point of view, if that day [the signer] doesn’t look well, you’ve got a real problem.
-Or, let’s say he looks great—passes with flying colors.
-But a year later, he has visibly declined and wants another change.
+Or, let’s say they look great—pass with flying colors.
+But a year later, they have visibly declined and want another change.
 If you don’t make a new tape, you’re accused of hiding something.
-If you make the tape, you show a guy who’s much worse.
+If you make the tape, you show a person who’s much worse.
 It limits your future options.”

 What do I do next?